KhronosGroup/SYCL_Reference/source/iface/usm-malloc.rst

 ctxt                See :ref:`context`
 ==================  ===

-Returns a pointer to memory that resides on the host.
+Returns a pointer to the newly allocated host memory on success.
 Host and device may reference the memory.

-Deallocate with free_.
+Memory allocated by malloc_host must be deallocated with :ref:`sycl::free <sycl-free>` to avoid memory leaks.
+On failure, returns nullptr.

 .. seealso:: |SYCL_SPEC_MALLOC_HOST|